Skjal/skill_tree/README.md

 ----------------------------------------------------------------------------------------------------------------------------------
 APP DESCRIPTION:
 Skill description will appear on hover.
 You have to spend at least 1 point to unlock next tier.
-This app is not responsive.

 -----
 All images are part of game GRIM DAWN > http://www.grimdawn.com/ which is property of Crate ENTERTAINMENT > http://www.crateentertainment.com/